OSU-App-Club/beavbright/README.md

 ```

 > [!IMPORTANT]
-> Be sure to replace the `DATABASE_URL` in `packages/database/.env.local` with your own database URL and JWT secret in `apps/web/.env.local` with your own JWT secret.
+> Be sure to replace the empty values in the `.env.local` files with your own values.

 > [!TIP]
 > You can generate a JWT secret by running the following command: